Medical Administration/ Assistant

 |Hispanic or Latino||397|

-Medical Administrative/Executive Assistant and Medical Secretary appeals to people across the globe.
+Americans aren’t the only ones with an interest in Medical Administrative/Executive Assistant and Medical Secretary.
 About 0.1% of those with this major are international students.

 How Much Do Medical Administration/ Assistant Majors Make?